-New marker, new target in Ewing's sarcomaJune 30th, 2012 in Cancer /
+New marker, new target in Ewing's sarcomaJune 30, 2012 in Medicine & Health / Cancer

 Ewing's sarcoma is a bone cancer commonly diagnosed in about 250 U.S. teenagers per year.
 If early chemotherapy is effective, improvement can be durable.
 But for children and teens who respond poorly to a first attempt at chemotherapy or if the disease spreads, long-term survival can be less than 10 percent.